The Best $1000 eSports Mini-ITX Gaming PC Build – June 2024

 • Motherboard

-This A520-based mini-ITX board packs in a ton of features for the price.
-That includes AM4 compatibility, six USB ports (including a Type-C port), built-in 802.11ac wireless networking plus Bluetooth, and an M.2 SSD slot with integrated heatsink.
+This B550-based mini-ITX board packs in a ton of features for the price.
+That includes full support for all AMD AM4 processors, overclocking capability, six USB ports (including a Type-C port), built-in 802.11ac wireless networking plus Bluetooth, and a Gen 4 M.2 SSD slot with integrated heatsink.
+It also has a PCIe Gen 4 video card slot, allowing it to run modern graphics cards at full speed.

 The Guru’s Tip